 For marketers looking to capture Gen Z’s spend this holiday season, now is the prime time to start planning.
 Luckily, we’ve done some of the heavy lifting for you.
 Look no further, because this is your go-to guidebook.

-First things first: how many of Gen Z are celebrating Christmas?
-What does the holiday season look like for young consumers?
+First things first: what does the holiday season look like for young consumers?

 In the UK, the dominant religious celebration is still Christmas.

-According to last year’s survey, 78% of UK respondents said they celebrate Christmas.
+According to a recent survey, 78% of UK respondents said they celebrate Christmas.
 However, when it comes to the starting point of the holiday season, the answers remain subjective.
 For some, it’s as soon as Halloween is over.
 For others, celebrations don’t kick off until the 1st of December.

 Data from the US shares a similar story: in fact, 95% of US respondents celebrate Christmas.
 However, in the US, the festive season has a slightly more clear marker: Thanksgiving.